 Another grave mistake that people learning CW are made to make is by advising them to learn it at a slow speed first and then gradually build speed.
 Such a piece of advice is poison.
 Those who are exposed to this poison during their early learning days never ever become great CW operators.
 Just as a toddler effortlessly learns to speak by picking up words that he would hear being spoken in his household environment, the CW learner (like a toddler) needs to be exposed to the sounds of CW to be able to learn it effortlessly.
 This is the nature of the human mind.

-The parents of a toddler in the house do not speak at very slow speeds, neither do they drag and stretch words to make them sound in slow-motion for the benefit of the child.
+The parents of a toddler in the house do not speak at very slow speeds, nor do they drag and stretch words to make them sound in slow-motion for the benefit of the child.
 They go around speaking normally and the child easily picks up those words gradually and learns to understand them and eventually speak.
 The same applies to the learning of CW… Do it the natural way and you will be surprised as to how easy it is to learn CW.

 Just like one learns new words by listening to them are the normal rate of speech, try to learn CW by listening to the sounds of character at a comfortable normal rate.
 I would suggest that one must start learning CW by listening to the character sounds typically at a comfortable speed of around 20 WPM.
 Don’t ever fall into the trap of learning at slower speeds like 5-6 WPM, or whatever.